-Follow the therapy your health care provider recommends to treat the cause of the weakness.
+Follow the treatment your health care provider recommends to treat the cause of the weakness.

-The health care provider may pay close attention to your heart, lungs, and thyroid gland.
+The provider may pay close attention to your heart, lungs, and thyroid gland.
 The exam will focus on the nerves and muscles if the weakness is only in one area.